Giannis, Jabari Smith Jr. Among Players With Biggest Shooting Leaps This Season

 The Charlotte Hornet‘s newest guard, Seth Curry, is shooting nearly 20% worse in the mid-range this year, the largest drop-off in the league.

-On three point shots from the corner, Malik Beasley of the Milwaukee Bucks, Lonnie Walker IV of the Brooklyn Nets, and Kyrie Irving of the Dallas Mavericks are all tied for the greatest leap in shooting.
+On 3-point shots from the corner, Malik Beasley of the Milwaukee Bucks, Lonnie Walker IV of the Brooklyn Nets and Kyrie Irving of the Dallas Mavericks are all tied for the greatest leap in shooting.
 Each player is shooting 15.6% better from the corner three than they did last season.
-Of the three of them Walker IV is currently shooting the highest percentage, at 56.4%.
+Of the three of them Walker is currently shooting the highest percentage, at 56.4%.

 Yuta Watanabe of the Phoenix Suns has had the largest drop-off this season, down 23.6% from the 2023-23 season.